 The FAS Senate is the representative body of the FAS faculty.
-Those eligible to vote in Senate elections include all ladder faculty in the Faculty of Arts and Sciences, as well as full-time adjuncts in all ranks, full-time senior lectors and senior lecturers, full-time lectors and lecturers with appointments of more than one year, and full-time FAS research scientists and senior research scientists who also hold multi-year teaching appointments as lecturer or senior lecturer.
+Those eligible to vote in Senate elections include all ladder faculty with primary or fully joint appointments in the Faculty of Arts and Sciences, as well as full-time adjuncts in all ranks, full-time senior lectors and senior lectors and senior lecturers, full time lectors and lecturers with appointments of more than one year, and full time FAS research scientists and senior research scientists who also hold multi-year teaching appointments as lecturer or senior lecturer.